[Learn Korean E35] “-는”, “-는 게 좋다”

 Future (으)ㄹ

-How to use this grammar is actually very simple.
+The use of this grammar is very simple.

-You just need to attach -는 to the verb stem whether it has a final consonant or not.
+You must attach ‘-는’ to the verb stem whether it has a final consonant.

-Also notice that pronouns such as I, you, he, she and etc are omitted in a sentence.
+Also, notice pronouns such as I, you, he, and she, etc., are omitted from sentences.

-If you want to specify it, you should add it in a sentence.
+If you want to specify it, add it in a sentence.

-Otherwise, it is okay to omit in Korean.
+Otherwise, it is okay to omit it in Korean.

 Then, let’s look at a phrase in the conversation again.